7 minutes read

 repeated("ha") // returns "haha"

 Do you see an issue here?
 In Kotlin, standard operations are available as member functions.
 For example, to get the first symbol of the "ha" string, you can write "ha".first().
 It's more convenient to use a single syntax for all operations.
-So how can we add a member function to the uneditable String class?
+So how can you add a member function to the uneditable String class?

 Defining and calling extension functions